klebster2/vimrc/README.md

 Also see `: help vim.diagnostic.*` for documentation on any of the functions.

 #### Copilot scrolling
-According to the docs you can use Alt+] / Alt+[ to cycle through suggestions
+According to the docs you can use Alt+] / Alt+[ to cycle through suggestions.